intuitivepixel/ember-components/README.md

-This is the ember-components.com website repository.
-The site is built using Ember.js
+This is the http://ember-components.com website repository.
+The site is built using Ember.js and more tools.